 Michelle: Maybe I should keep my mouth shut.
 What do I have to offer?
-Leave the blogging to the experienced professional.
+Leave the blogging to experienced professionals.
 Nobody will hear my voice in a sea of individuals who sing so much better than I do.

 Eli: When a baseball slugger swings the bat, he doesn’t care where the ball lands.
 He just hits it as hard as he can.
 That’s how your writing should be.

 If you believe you have nothing to offer – it’ll show in your post.
-Who among us is professionals?
+Who among us are professionals?
 We’re the ultimate anarchy of amateurs, bloggers.
 We even pay to do it!